Services and Activities Fees Committee

 Section 4: Budgeting Process

 - The Committee shall establish the format and related deadlines for receiving budget requests in advance of notifying the campus community of the opportunity to apply for funding.
-At least 15- calendar days including the day of notification must be provided to members of the campus community for preparing their requests.
+At least 11- business days must be provided to members of the campus community for preparing their requests.

 - Any member of the University of Washington Bothell campus community may submit a request for annual funding.